Money Actually CAN Buy Happiness – But Only Up To A Point

 Two ways of looking at happiness

 Researchers found that while income and education levels correlated closely with life evaluation (those with more money and education said their lives were better), they didn’t necessarily have the same effect on emotional well-being.
 It was emotional well-being, not life evaluation, that stopped improving once people hit a certain income ceiling.
 The things that affected emotional well-being, even after people broke the $75,000 barrier, were things like health and loneliness – not money and education.
 This makes a lot of sense when you think about it.
-After all, money might be able to make people happy up to a certain point, but it can’t make them healthy, and everyone knows it can’t buy you love.
+After all, money might be able to make people happy up to a certain point, but it can’t make them healthy, and everyone knows that money can’t buy you love.

 The price of happiness